LSLeClercq/ABCal/README.md

 Medium:  0.0081 to 0.0425
 High:    0.0425 to 0.0521
 ```
-- Asks for name of output file e.g. ***Auth_final.csv*** with an added column that indicates the 'Level' of a paricular paper as 'Low' for the lower 3rd, 'Medium' for the middle, and 'High' for the upper 3rd
+- Asks for name of output file e.g. ***Example_final.csv*** with an added column that indicates the 'Level' of a paricular paper as 'Low' for the lower 3rd, 'Medium' for the middle, and 'High' for the upper 3rd

 #### e) Create plots